k-samuel/faceted-search/README.md

  *(Apple M2 macOS 14.0)*

-* Items count - Products in index
+* Items count - Number of products included in an index
-* Memory - RAM used for index
+* Memory - RAM used by an index
-* Query - time of getting list of products filtered by 3 fields
+* Query - Time taken to generate a filtered product list
-* Aggregate - find acceptable filter values for found products.
-  List of common properties and their values for found products (Aggregates)
+* Aggregate - Generation of a list of available filter values for products found.
+A list of common properties and their values for products found (Aggregates)
-* Aggregate & Count - find acceptable filter values for found products.
-  List of common properties their values and count of found products (Aggregates)
+* Aggregate & Count - Generation of a list of available filter values for products found.
+A list of common properties and their values for products found and counting of products corresponding to each filter (Aggregates)
-* Sort by field - time of sorting found results by field value
+* Sort by field - Time taken to sort results by one of the fields.
-* Results Found - count of found products (Find)
+* Results Found - The number of products founds
-* UB - unbalanced dataset
+* UB - Unbalanced dataset (uneven distribution of values in fields)

-Experimental Golang port bench https://github.com/k-samuel/go-faceted-search
+Benchmark of a library experimental port at Golang https://github.com/k-samuel/go-faceted-search

 Bench v0.3.3 go 1.21.1 darwin/arm64 with parallel aggregates.